Megan Mayhew Bergman: Life

 She graduated from Duke University with a masters and Bennington College with an MFA.

 She is the author of the short story collections Birds of a Lesser Paradise, Almost Famous Women, and How Strange a Season, which was longlisted for the 2023 Joyce Carol Oates Literary Prize, The Story Prize, and the Mark Twain American Voice in Literature Award.
 In 2016, she was awarded a fellowship at the American Library in Paris.
 The New Yorker included How Strange A Season in its Best Books of 2022.

 In 2019, she wrote a column for The Guardian on the American south and climate change, which won the Reed Environmental Journalism Award from the Southern Environmental Law Center.
 She writes regularly for The Guardian and The New Yorker on environmental issues, art, and music.

 She also wrote an environmental column for The Paris Review in 2016.
 Her work has twice appeared in Best American Short Stories, and on NPR's Selected Shorts.

-She served as the Associate Director of the MFA program at Bennington College from 2015–2017, and later the Director of the Robert Frost Stone House Museum.
+She served as the associate director of the MFA program at Bennington College from 2015 to 2017, and later the Director of the Robert Frost Stone House Museum.
 She is now the Director of the Bread Loaf Environmental Writers Conference at Middlebury College, where she also teaches in the undergraduate Creative Writing Department.

 She lives in Shaftsbury, Vermont with her husband and two daughters.

-She was a senior fellow at the Conservation Law Foundation in Boston, MA from 2019-2020 and founded a nonprofit called Open Field, dedicated to increasing access to environmental storytelling skills.
+She was a senior fellow at the Conservation Law Foundation in Boston, MA from 2019 to 2020 and founded a nonprofit called Open Field, dedicated to increasing access to environmental storytelling skills.